ArduPilot/ardupilot_wiki/plane/source/docs/flaperons-on-plane.rst

 Crow flaperons
 ==============

-If you need Crow flaps (i.e if your ailerons must go up, not down), you can use these instructions and reverse ``RC1_REV`` so that when you send flaps input, ailerons go up instead of down.
-Then you should be able to set your flaps channels as :ref:`FLAP <channel-output-functions_flap>` or :ref:`FLAP_AUTO <channel-output-functions_flap_auto>`.
+You can also setup crow flaps (where the ailerons go up, not down) by swapping the two output channels and setting the channel reversal as needed.

 See :ref:`How would I setup crow flaps? <fixed-wing-faq_how_would_i_setup_crow_flaps>` (Fixed Wing FAQ) for more information.